baupen/web/README.md

  - go to /login
  - use the user `info@mangel.io` with pass `asdf1234`

-if you've changed the Entities and need to adapt the database
+symfony-cmd:
- - `php bin/console doctrine:migrations:diff` to generate the migration class
+ - `doctrine:migrations:diff` to generate the migration class
- - `php bin/console doctrine:migrations:migrate` to migrate db to the newest version

-if you want to test
+ - `doctrine:migrations:migrate` to execute all migrations
+ - `doctrine:fixtures:load` to load fixtures

+cmd:
- - execute ` ./vendor/bin/simple-phpunit`, ensure you have the `composer.phar` and ` wget` installed
+- `phpunit` to execute the unit tests
+- `vendor/bin/php-cs-fixer fix ../../src` to fix code style issues

 if you want to deploy
  - rename `servers_template.yml` to `servers.yml`, correct entries